 Víðidalur is opposite Vatnsnes peninsula, with its many beautiful sights, including the amazing rock formation Hvítserkur and Borgarvirki fortress which you can read about in my travel-blogs.
 Vatnsnes is also the location of many seals.

-I visited Vatnsnes peninsula the day after my stay at Dæli and no matter how many times I visit Vatnsnes it always fascinates me :) Don't drive by Kolugljúfur canyon while in this area, you will not regret it.
+I visited Vatnsnes peninsula the day after my stay at Dæli and no matter how many times I visit Vatnsnes it always fascinates me :)

 Have fun in Kolugljúfur canyon and stay safe in my country!